 04 of 05

 Each lovebird variety displays different colors.
-But nearly all of them that aren't a type of color mutation are primarily green.
+But nearly all of them that do have a type of color mutation are primarily green.

 05 of 05